LPG charts path to zero emissions across Qld by 2045

 "In all, with more than 20 million LPG cylinders in circulation across Australia, servicing each of these sectors every day, all can rest secure in the knowledge their existing gas needs will easily be met with 100% rLPG as a 'drop in' replacement."

-The full Frontier Economics Report 'Pathway to Zero Emissions for LPG', commissioned by GEA and the Australian Gas Industry Trust, is available online Here.
+The full Frontier Economics Report 'Pathway to Zero Emissions for LPG', commissioned by GEA and the Australian Gas Industry Trust, is available Here.

 Next Latest News: